Skip to main content

 Description automatically generated with low confidence

-Figure \(\PageIndex {6}\): Parent Drugs, Prodrugs and Metabolizer Status.
+Figure 4.6.1: Parent Drugs, Prodrugs, and Enzyme Metabolizer Status.
 (CC-BY 4.0; Riley Cutler)

 Ideally, identifying a person’s metabolizing phenotype may help avoid therapeutic failures and unintended events.
 Many healthcare systems are implementing pharmacogenomic testing and strategies.
 Genetic testing may be embedded in the person’s electronic health record (EHR), which is then available to all clinicians.
-Consortiums have been developed that curate and centralize pharmacogenetic information to support and facilitate pharmacogenetic testing.
+Consortia have been developed that curate and centralize pharmacogenetic information to support and facilitate pharmacogenetic testing.
 PharmVar, the Pharmacogene Variation Consortium, and PharmGKB are resources supported by the National Institutes of Health for this purpose.
 The Clinical Pharmacogenetic Implementation Consortium (CPIC) produces evidence-based guidelines on actionable gene-drugs, including statements for adults and pediatrics.
-The Food and Drug Administration (FDA) lists detailed additional data support management recommendations and how drug labels have incorporated pharmacogenetic data.
+The Food and Drug Administration (FDA) lists detailed additional data supporting management recommendations and how drug labels have incorporated pharmacogenetic data.

 Clinical implementation of pharmacogenetic data is a challenge.
 Many questions remain unanswered regarding best practices for selecting genetic testing, interpreting test results, and maintaining confidentiality.